-In the unincorporated area, the migrant worker student population totaled zero from the 2016-17 school year to the 2019-20 school year.
-However, Looking at Table E-39, Dixon and Vacaville showed a decrease in student population while Fairfield showed an increase.
+Looking at Table E-39, Dixon and Vacaville showed a decrease in student population while Fairfield showed an increase.
 Overall, for Solano County as a whole, the migrant worker student population has been relatively consistent from 2017-18 to 2019-20.
 When looking at the unincorporated county, although the overall migrant worker student population in the unincorporated county totaled zero from the 2016-17 school year to the 2019-20 school year, this does not mean there is not a need for farmworker housing in the unincorporated area, as generally educational facilities that students in the unincorporated communities attend are sited within the boundaries of incorporated jurisdictions.
-This could be due to the availability of services within individual jurisdictions.
 For example, the Dixon Migrant Center provides housing facilities for seasonal farmworkers, many of which include families and school age children, although the students attend the schools within the Dixon School District (check the name of district).
-This erefore, the statistics reflecting migrant worker student populations could also showindicate a potential need for rental this type of housing suitable to accommodate families in the unincorporated county.
+Therefore, the statistics reflecting migrant worker student populations could also indicate a potential need for rental housing suitable to accommodate families in the unincorporated county.

-TABLE E-37 TABLE E-39 MIGRANT WORKER STUDENT POPULATION
+TABLE E-39 MIGRANT WORKER STUDENT POPULATION